Henry II, Count of Nassau-Siegen: Dispute over the County of Diez

 On the same day the King informed Henry and Godfrey that he had granted Archbishop James the County of Diez as a fief together with all its appurtenances.
 Thereafter they and their heirs were to receive the county from Archbishop James as a fief, as they and their ancestors had had it as a fief from the Roman Emperors and Kings until now.
 The king ordered Henry and Godfrey and their heirs to receive and possess the said county and its appurtenances from Archbishop James and his successors, to behave in accordance with the obligations of their fathers and to send Archbishop James for himself and his heirs charters about it.
 Then he released them from all feudal obligations with which they were bound to the king and the empire because of the said county, and decreed that in case of violation the county or the part of it which the violator possessed, would revert to James, his successors and the Electorate of Trier.

-On 30 June 1442 James invited Henry to St. Maximin’s Abbey on 15 July to settle their dispute.
-Henry requested on 7 July a ‘waer affschryfft’ (true copy) of his father’s charter to Archbishop Otto.
-On 13 July Jacob sent a letter from Frederick III, in which the latter confirmed the sealed charter of 1420, to Henry.
-On 30 August 1442, Frederick appointed Count palatine Louis IV as a judge to act as the king’s deputy in the dispute between Henry and James, to summon and interrogate the disputing parties and to reach a reconciliation.
+On 30 June 1442 James invited Henry to St. Maximin's Abbey on 15 July to settle their dispute.
+Henry requested on 7 July a waer affschryfft (true copy) of his father's charter to Archbishop Otto.
+On 13 July James sent a letter from Frederick III, in which the latter confirmed the sealed charter of 1420, to Henry.
+On 30 August 1442, Frederick appointed Count palatine Louis IV as a judge to act as the king's deputy in the dispute between Henry and James, to summon and interrogate the disputing parties and to reach a reconciliation.
 In the event that a settlement did not succeed, Louis was authorised to come to a judgment.
-The king stipulated that Louis’ decision would be valid in the same way as his own.
+The king stipulated that Louis' decision would be valid in the same way as his own.
 In a letter from Louis to James dated 16 August 1443, not only Henry but also his brother John IV and their uncle John II are mentioned as opponents of the archbishop.
-Henry and John IV complained to James on 20 October 1443 about pledges by him ‘in onser erebschafft’ (in our inheritance).
+Henry and John IV complained to James on 20 October 1443 about pledges by him in onser erebschafft (in our inheritance).
 In his answer of 2 November 1443 James referred both counts to the court day planned by Louis.